Skip to content

 Phase I

 Circular procurement encourages the community to consider circular economy principles in the sourcing of products and services.
 Buying recycled content is the first step.
-Circular procurement is the purchasing of products and services that design out waste and pollution, keep products and materials in use and regenerates our natural systems.
+Circular procurement is the purchasing of products and services that design out waste and pollution, keeps products and materials in use and regenerates our natural systems.
 Procuring products and services in this way offers an opportunity to support local businesses and create local jobs as well as enabling councils to accelerate their sustainability and net zero goals.

 Phase one of this project explored the current state of circular procurement in the region, how far the region has come and the journey that lies ahead.
 It also highlighted best practice in circular procurement.
 Some key learnings from phase one include: